rosepearson/GeoFabrics/README.md

 # Hydrologic-DEMs
-Code and scripts associated with various aspects of generating hydrologically conditioned DEMs and roughness maps from LiDAR and other infrastructure data.
+Code associated with various aspects of generating hydrologically conditioned DEMs from LiDAR and other infrastructure data.

+Scripts and roughness maps will be included in separate repos